Definitions and assumptions

 I also start with the assumption that you agree with W3C that cool URIs don’t change.
 If you don’t, I’m afraid I can’t help you yet; come back when you do.

+Microsoft has significantly less excuse for breaking links than GitHub.
+I think they just break links for the fun of it.
+With GitHub, it’s partially inherent (user content changes) and partially an artefact of their architectural design, as covered later in this article.
 You know GitHub’s 404 Not Found page?
 If you’ve used GitHub much at all, you’re almost certain to have come across it.
 My opinion over the past few years is that GitHub has been vying with Microsoft for the “worst maintainer of links on the entire Web” trophy.
-I’m not sure who’s winning it at present. †
+I’m not sure who’s winning it at present.

 Linkrot is unfortunate but inevitable.
 Certainly for a website like GitHub’s they cannot prevent it in all cases.
 But if you look at that 404 page, you’ll see that it is almost supremely useless.
 It’s absolutely generic and tells you nothing about what or why the problem is.

 What belongs on an error page?

 The most important thing is an indication that something is wrong.
 Few people make a mess of this.
 GitHub don’t do this particularly badly.